dacaes/Tactel/README.md

 # Tactel
 Unity utilities and scripts for video game creation.

+If you distribute binaries, give attribution on credits.

+If you want to contribute, branch the project.

 ---

 UIManager: Change all your UI with a simple call to method ChangeView(UIViews view).